-Property, Plant and Equipment, Investment Properties, Right-of-Use Assets and Intangible Assets The Group assesses at each reporting date whether there is an indication that these assets may be imposized.
-If any such indication exists, or when an appual imposizement testing for an asset is required impaired.
+Property, Plant and Equipment, Investment Properties, Right-of-Use Assets and Intangible Assets The Group assesses at each reporting date whether there is an indication that these assets may be impaired.
 If any such indication exists, or when an annual impairment testing for an asset is required, the Group makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash generating unit's fair value less cost to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that largely independent of those from other assets or group of assets.
 Where the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 In assessing value-in-use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.